newbisi/smallexpimv/README.md

 for a tridiagonal symmetric matrix $T\in\mathbb{R}^{n\times n}$ and the first unit vector $e_1 = (1,0,\ldots,0)^\ast \in\mathbb{R}^{n}$.
 For the tridiagonal case we use a lapack eigendecomposition.

-The of matrix exponentials above have some relevance when applying Lanczos or Arnoldi propagators of Schrödinger-type problems.
+The matrix exponentials above have some relevance when applying Lanczos or Arnoldi propagators of Schrödinger-type problems.
 In this context, $X$ or $T$ correspond to small dimensional Krylov representations of a large problem.

 The main code is written in Fortran, and can be used in Python using f2py.